From 21 February 2022 Australia is open for quarantine-free travel, to all states apart from Western Australia (closed until 3...

 All the points above are explained in detail throughout our website.

 You can ask me questions at the bottom of every content page in the comments section if there is further information you want to know.
 You may also find the answer you are looking for has already been asked.
+To find info on a particular subject simply use our search field, either located top of right column of a web page or scroll down and you’ll see it.

 New Zealanders automatically get given an SCV when we enter Australia.
-This allows us to live and work in Oz as long as we like.
+This allows us to live and work in Australia as long as we like.
 However, we do not receive social welfare payment, student loans, Newstart (unemployment) benefits, parenting payments and youth allowance.

 We are entitled to family payments, including family tax benefit, baby bonus, childcare benefit and parental leave pay, and medical care under MediCare.